CigarsSmoker/Clone/Logger.md

 [blah blah blah]

+##### Special status indicators

+The _eye-slash_ icon means the entry is a behind-the-scene network request.

+The _X_ icon means the entry belongs to a tab which has been closed.
+You may cleanup such entries from the logger using the _X_ icon in the toolbar.

 ##### Filter expressions

 You can filter entries in the logger using filter expressions.
 Log entries which do not match _all_ filter expression will be hidden from view.
 Syntax for a filter expression: